gejames/Linux-Webserver-Tower-Lab/README.md

 ## Launching the Workflow

 We'll continue the lab from the Web UI of Tower.
-Go to Templates and find the new workflow.
+Login to Tower and go to Templates to find the new workflow.

 ![Job Templates](docs/templates1.png)

 Press the rocket ship to launch the job

 ![Rocketship](docs/rocketship.png)

-## Reseting the lab